Wondering how to help a student who does not seem to enjoy school?

 The "Journal of Early and Intensive Behavior Interventions" has a new name: "Journal of Behavior Assessment and Intervention in Children."
 Articles that were published under the original title are still available online.
 For information on effects of different types of interventions, see:

-If you are interested in helping families, try the PARENTS and the FINDING HELP links.
+If you are interested in helping families, or in home-school cooperation related to behavior support, see the PARENTS and FINDING HELP links below.

 For best results, use Version 10 or higher of Adobe Acrobat Reader to view the PARENTS file.
 Here is a link to a free download of Acrobat, Version 10 or higher